cypress-io/cypress/CONTRIBUTING.md

 **Once you learn how to use Cypress, you can contribute in many ways:**

-- Join the [Cypress Gitter chat](https://on.cypress.io/chat) or [Discord](https://on.cypress.io/discord) and answer questions.
+- Join the [Cypress Discord](https://on.cypress.io/discord) and answer questions.
 Teaching others how to use Cypress is a great way to learn more about how it works.
 - Blog about Cypress.
 We display blogs featuring Cypress on our [Examples](https://on.cypress.io/examples) page.
 If you'd like your blog featured, [open a PR to add it to our docs](https://github.com/cypress-io/cypress-documentation/blob/develop/CONTRIBUTING.md#adding-examples).
 - Write some documentation or improve our existing docs.
 See our [guide to contributing to our docs](https://github.com/cypress-io/cypress-documentation/blob/master/CONTRIBUTING.md).
 - Give a talk about Cypress.
 [Contact us](mailto:support@cypress.io) ahead of time and we'll send you some swag. :shirt: